thomastay/personal-blog/content/Pony for Rust developers - Ownership.md

 val ensures that an object will never be written to.
 Since it is immutable for good, we can have multiple threads reading from it at the same time.
 It's much like how Rust allows unlimited borrows of an object, as long as you never mutate it again.

-Let's rewrite our *Datum* code to use val, since it cannot mutate.
+Let's rewrite our *Datum* code to use val, since it is immmutable.

 Here's what we want to express, written in Rust.
 Note that we use Arc to express shared, immutable ownership of an object:

-TODO
+In this code, we make a Datum object, and wrap it in an Arc.
+Then we clone the Arc, sending this clone across to another thread.
+Now, both threads can access and print the `datum` field in the object at the same time.
+The key to this is that since the object is globally immutable, it is safe to be read concurrently by multple threads.

 ```rust
 use std::thread;
 use std::sync::Arc;